wbabik/Practical_computing/Class_4/Class_4.md

 ## Exercise 1

+During today's class we will use genomic sequences of various lentiviruses (HIV and SIV) isolated from several hosts (designations of hosts are in file `/data/hiv/hiv_species.txt`).
+Virus sequences are in `/data/hiv`.

 Sequences of viruses in `/data/hiv` are in separate files, each of them with extension `.fasta`.
 Do all files in the directory have extension `.fasta`?
 Please copy from `/data/hiv` to the `~/hiv` directory only files containing sequences, i. e. with extension `.fasta`.